Art in bronze and brass: Casting

 The process of casting in bronze and brass is known as cire perdue, and is the most primitive and most commonly employed through the centuries, having been described in by the monk Theophilus, and also by Benvenuto Cellini.
-Briefly, it is as follows: a core, roughly representing the size and form of the object to be produced, is made of pounded brick, plaster or other similar substance and thoroughly dried.
+Briefly, it is as follows: a core, roughly representing the size and form of the object to be produced, is made of pounded brick, plaster of paris(pop) or other similar substance and thoroughly dried.
 Upon this the artist overlays his wax, which he models to the degree required in his finished work.
 Passing from the core through the wax and projecting beyond are metal rods.
-The modelling being completed, called lost-wax casting, the outer covering which will form the mould has to be applied; this is a liquid formed of clay and plaster sufficiently thin to find its way into every detail of the wax model.
+The modelling being completed, called lost-wax casting or machine-casting, the outer covering which will form the mould has to be applied; this is a liquid form of clay and plaster sufficiently thin to find its way into every detail of the wax model.
 Further coatings of liquid are applied, so that there is, when dry, a solid outer coating and a solid inner core held together by the metal rods, with the work of art modelled in wax between.
 Heat is applied and the wax melts and runs out, and the molten metal is poured in and occupies every detail which the wax had filled.
 When cool, the outer casing is carefully broken away, the core raked out as far as possible, the projecting rods are removed and the object modelled in wax appears in bronze.
 If further finish is required, it is obtained by tooling.